 “title attributed to the bishop of Rome.
 Also used once by other bishops, with the 5th century it became the official title of the pope: Gregory the Great was the first to be called ‘pontefice sommo‘” (i.e., “Pontiff Supreme” in a strict word-by-word translation, but really “Supreme Pontiff” in a proper translation).

 Other online examples can be found.
+My recently published book went on to detail more examples over a period of about 165 years (NB: In my book, see Chapter 4, Reply to Objection 4.2, pages 85-91), including examples in the 20th century, and indeed in the second half of the 20th century.
+As I noted in two more recent article (see Ratzinger Code: “Don’t believe your lying eyes” and A Response to Andrea Cionci and his “Ratzinger Code”), some examples were found in the Acta Apostolicae Sedis (AAS), including an official translation of a papal encyclical, as well as there being other examples in the AAS of a pope using “pontefice sommo” on more than one occasion [See Valid?
+The Resignation of Pope Benedict XVI, Chapter 4, Reply to Objection 4.2, pages 85-91].
 Perhaps “Sommo Pontifice” is the more common usage in the Italian; but that is a question I leave to the native Italian speakers to debate and decide amongst themselves.
-However, at least “Pontifice Sommo” does not appear to be unheard of when referring to a pope.
+However, at least “Pontifice Sommo” is not unheard of when referring to a pope.
 The point is, Benedict’s use of “Pontifice Sommo della Chiesa Cattolica” is not some meaningless, bizarre turn of phrase that requires one to open a box of Cracker Jacks to find one’s secret decoder ring to decipher it!
 Benedict clearly was referring to his office as Supreme Pontiff of the Catholic Church.
 The attempt to appeal to a “Ratzinger Code” to deny the clear import of Benedict’s words is a desperate and absurd act.

 Benedict said that after 8pm that day he would “no longer be the Pontiff Supreme of the Catholic Church.”
 Thus, if he would no longer be it after 8pm; obviously, he was it at the moment he spoke those words.
 Whether “Sommo Pontifice” or “Pontifice Sommo,” he could only have been referencing one and the same thing, that is, the office he accepted upon his election as Summum Pontificem or “Supreme Pontiff.”
 This office he clearly intended to resign at this hour of 8pm on February 28, 2013, as he indicated in his Declaratio, when he renounced the “ministry of the Bishop of Rome…in such a way that the “See of Rome, the See of Peter” would be vacant.
 If the See of Rome, the See of Peter is vacant, there is no pope.
 If the See of Peter is vacant, there is no Supreme Pontiff of the Catholic Church.
 Hence, Benedict’s words to the pilgrims of Albano, a few short hours before 8pm: “I will no longer be Supreme Pontiff of the Catholic Church.”
 There is no other reasonable and credible conclusion.